zhenpanda/depot_front_end/README.md

 # depot_front_end
-front-end for decentralized warehouse renting app
+front-end for decentralized mobile warehouse and logicstics